What is Eye Movement Desensitisation and Reprocessing (EMDR)?

 You may have tried to avoid the thoughts and certain places related to the trauma because of this.
 The brain stem is triggering the fight/flight response.
 The Amygdala in the brain becomes overcharged by the blocked memory as it remains unprocessed and undigested.
 It then affects the thinking process.

 EMDR treatment uses bilateral stimulation activating the left and right brain hemispheres.
 It activates the memory networks allowing the memory to be processed and digested.
-The bilateral stimulation can be auditory, tactile, sensory and by visual stimulus.
+The bilateral stimulation can be auditory, tactile, sensory and also visual stimulus.
 It may trigger off other memories that you may not have been aware of.

 Please consult the following web address for further information on EMDR;